 Over time it has become clear that many of the families we work with have significant and complex needs.
-Our Mentors are all experienced advocates and are able to work with their clients on topics such as difficulties in accessing health care, poverty, poor housing, domestic violence and social isolation.
-They help the women get referrals to other specialist services such as counselling, legal advice or ESOL classes.
-Women also get the chance to take part in peer support groups so they can share knowledge and experiences and build long-term social support.
+Our Mentors are all experienced advocates and worked with their clients on topics such as difficulties in accessing health care, poverty, poor housing, domestic violence and social isolation.
+They referred to other specialist services such as counselling, legal advice or ESOL classes.The first three years of the project were evaluated by Healthwatch Islington.
+You can read the report here.